Site Map

 Vitamin D Toxicity

-Vitamin D is toxic in excess, but for most people, such an excess could only be produced by taking huge doses of vitamin D supplements.
+Vitamin D is toxic in excess, but for most people, that excess could only result from getting huge doses – and that means more than 20,000 IU of vitamin D daily – for several weeks or months.

-It is unknown for sunlight to cause vitamin D toxicity, and we know that just 20 minutes of full body exposure to sunlight can produce the equivalent of at least 10 000 IU of vitamin D3 in fair-skinned people.
+Sunlight alone never causes vitamin D toxicity, and we know that just 20 minutes of full body exposure to sunlight can produce the equivalent of 10 000 to 20 000 IU of vitamin D3 in fair-skinned people.

 Lifeguards, and many other people who spend day after day in full sun, sometimes with little protection, do not suffer from vitamin D excess.

-(Sure, we need to be careful about over-exposing our skin to the sun, but the harm we might do to ourselves would not be from too much vitamin D.)
+(Sure, we need to avoid over-exposing our skin to the sun, but the harm we might do to ourselves would not be from too much vitamin D.)

 Vitamin D toxicity from food

-The amount of vitamin D available from natural foods is relatively small, and from fortified foods, somewhat greater, but not enough to prevent deficiency, let alone cause toxicity.
+The amount of vitamin D in natural foods is relatively small, and from fortified foods somewhat greater, but this is not even enough to prevent vitamin D deficiency, let alone cause toxicity.

-The only toxicity issue related to food arises when a food manufacturer accidentally overdoses the food with vitamin D, while creating a fortified food.
+The only toxicity issue related to food arises when a food manufacturer accidentally overdoses the food with huge quantities of vitamin D, while creating a fortified food.
 (This happens extremely rarely.
 Nevertheless, it seems to be one of the more common causes of vitamin D toxicity!)

 But when people think about vitamin D toxicity, their concern is usually that they might take too many vitamin D supplements.